Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/gold/supply-chain-network.md

 - [supply-chain-network.md](../../solutions/gold/supply-chain-network.md)

-A worked example is provided below to help illustrate the "shuffling" within the locations.
+A worked example is provided below to help illustrate the stock movement within the locations.

 ---